-I hate to say some of the things I’m about to say but I’ve experienced this firsthand.
+I hate to say some of the things I’m about to say about prison guards, but I’ve experienced this firsthand.
 Some of these prisons in Virginia are built in extremely rural areas, small towns where almost everyone is white.
 Country folk where everybody shops at the same Walmart—if they even have a damn Walmart.
 No clubs, no malls, and everyone went to one high school.

 There aren’t a lot of black people, period, which means if you break down this taboo type infrastructure, these white folks haven’t seen many black people, at least not like in the city: cursing, laughing, hanging out, pants hanging off their asses, listening to rap music and being rude, disrespectful and disruptive toward whites.
 Blacks running around constantly saying the word “NIGGA” out loud.